Visit Cody, Wyoming! We invite you to spend several days, a week, or a year in Cody Country.

 Take a vacation in one of the last places that epitomizes the True West.
 Cody is what America was, a place where the cowboy culture thrives and where the new west begins.
 The vistas are spectacular, the land is wild, the people are genuinely friendly and the opportunities for outdoor adventure, recreation, education and entertainment are as large and varied as the Wyoming skies.

-Cody Country has varied lodging opportunities, fine dining, world class museums and western activities.
-We are the only gateway community with two entrances to Yellowstone National Park and Cody is the hub for several loop tour drives that access five different day trips, some are scenic byways.
+Cody, WY is the only gateway community with two entrances to Yellowstone National Park and the hub for several loop tour drives that access a variety of day trips and scenic byways.

-For exceptional Yellowstone Country travel information, including an on-line trip planner you can also visit the Cody/Yellowstone Country website at www.CodyYellowstone.org.
+For exceptional travel information, including an on-line trip planner you can also visit the Cody/Yellowstone Country website at www.CodyYellowstone.org.

 Driving & Historic Downtown Walking Tours

 This tour will take you on a scenic drive between Cody and Fishing Bridge Yellowstone National Park, passing through Wapiti, Sylvan Pass, and the East Entrance to Yellowstone along the way.

 If we had to choose one word for the route, it’d be “dramatic”!
 This region is packed with fascinating stories, from Mother Nature’s spectacular, rumbling, steaming landscape to fantastic human engineering accomplishments and the wildly entertaining feats of local legend “Buffalo Bill” Cody.